NorthCoastModularCollective/Mt.-Brighton-Avalanche-Oscillator/README.md

 [@wildcatseason](https://www.instagram.com/wildcatseason/)

-Inspiriation provided by the critical maker and feminist theory of Paige Morgan, Jacque Wernimont, and Elle Losh to expose the materiality and hidden labors of technology from, for example,
+Inspiriation provided by the critical maker and feminist theory of Paige Morgan, Jacque Wernimont, and Elle Losh to expose the materiality and hidden labors of technology from, for example:

 Morgan, P. (2017, October 17).
 MEALS: A feminist framework for engaging with technology.
 ECS 610.